A Race-cation Guide to the Ironman 70.3 Desaru Coast; The Best Bike Course in Asia

 Another 200m jog from the transition area greets the athletes from where the bike mount area is.
 The long transition is worth it as this is one of the best bike courses in the triathlon racing circuit in Asia.

-What made the bike course pop out in this review is two things: First, the roads are silky smooth (as Zohan would say it), almost perfect and immaculate road conditions.
+What made the bike course pop out in this review is two things: First, the roads are silky smooth, almost perfect and immaculate road conditions.
 Second, the canopy of trees and vegetation is a welcome sight.
 With the sun barely out, the canopy provided shade to the athletes.
 It is truly a refreshing view.
 The Jalan Ladang Siang portion was taken out this year, so it’s all Jalan Desaru-Tanjung Balau roads.

 Despite the terrain being rolling and undulating, there is nothing too hard for most trained triathletes, except for a few steep sections.
 A cassette with 27 or 30 at the back is more than enough.
 Despite that, the course is not technical and plenty of straight sections can give triathletes time to keep their head down and steady.
 I thought the course would feature some coastal views, but the roadside view of plants, trees and vegetation does not disappoint.

 Course was well marked and plenty of marshals and police/security on hand to control the minimal traffic on the course.
 On my coverage, there was very minimal vehicle-cyclist interaction, and could say that the bike course was almost exclusive to the participants.

 Another long jog to the transition area greets the triathletes after the dismount area.
 As with any Southeast Asian race, it should be hot on the run course already, and this year, yes the heat was really on.
 Unlike last year when triathletes were given respite due to overcast conditions, this year, there were no cloud cover to speak of.